GENI-NSF/geni-tools/README-omni.txt

   Slice name could be a full URN, but is usually just the slice name portion.
   Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  -n Use native format rspec.
+Requires -a.
+Native RSpecs are preferred, and omnispecs are deprecated.
+  -a Contact only the aggregate at the given URL --slicecredfile Read slice credential from given file, if it exists -o Save result (manifest rspec) in per-Aggregate files -p (used with -o) Prefix for resulting manifest RSpec files If not saving results to a file, they are logged.
+  If --tostdout option, then instead of logging, print to STDOUT.

   Slice credential is usually retrieved from the Slice Authority.
 But with the --slicecredfile option it is read from that file, if it exists.